openstack/openstack-ansible/doc/source/developer-docs/scripts.rst

 * ``gate-openstack-ansible-releasenotes``: This job executes the `Release Notes Build`_.

-* ``gate-openstack-ansible-docs``: This job executes the `Documentation Build`_.
+* ``gate-openstack-ansible-docs-ubuntu-xenial``: This job executes the `Documentation Build`_.

-* ``gate-openstack-ansible-linters``: This job executes the `Lint Tests`_.
+* ``gate-openstack-ansible-linters-ubuntu-xenial``: This job executes the `Lint Tests`_.

+* ``gate-openstack-ansible-openstack-ansible-aio-ubuntu-trusty``: where
+  ``aio`` is the scenario, ``ubuntu`` is the distribution, and ``trusty`` is the version of the distribution.

+  The same test is executed against multiple distribution versions, and may be executed against multiple distributions and multiple scenarios too.

-* ``gate-openstack-ansible-dsvm-commit``: This job executes the ``gate-check-commit.sh`` script which executes a convergence test and then a functional test.
+  This job executes the ``gate-check-commit.sh`` script which executes a convergence test and then a functional test.

   The convergence test is the execution of an AIO build which aims to test the primary code path for a functional environment.
 The functional test then executes OpenStack's Tempest testing suite to verify that the environment that has deployed successfully actually works.

   While this script is primarily developed and maintained for use in OpenStack-CI, it can be used in other environments.